Tātari kaute tiwhikete anō

 Guidelines for Competence Assessment

-Q: How can I complete the audit if I don’t work with another nurse (peer review)?
+Q: How can I complete the audit if I do not work with another nurse?

 The Council's guidelines for competence assessment give further information for nurses working in isolation.